Minor (linear algebra): Inverse of a matrix

 so the sign is determined by the sums of elements in I and J.

 Other applications

-Given an m × n matrix with real entries (or entries from any other field) and rank r, then there exists at least one non-zero r × r minor, while all larger minors are zero.
+Given an i × j matrix with real entries (or entries from any other field) and rank r, then there exists at least one non-zero r × r minor, while all larger minors are zero.

-We will use the following notation for minors: if A is an m × n matrix, I is a subset of {1, ..., m} with k elements, and J is a subset of {1, ..., n} with k elements, then we write [A]_{I, J} for the k × k minor of A that corresponds to the rows with index in I and the columns with index in J.
+We will use the following notation for minors: if A is an i × j matrix, I is a subset of with m elements, and J is a subset of with m elements, then we write [A]_{I, J} for the m × m minor of A that corresponds to the rows with index in I and the columns with index in J.